7 Tips for Creating the Right Litter Box Setup

 Pam Johnson-Bennett

-Pam is considered a pioneer in the field of cat behavior consulting, having started her career in 1982.
-Some of her books have been used as textbooks for behavior courses and she has influenced many practicing in the field today.
+Pam is considered a pioneer in the field of cat behaviour consulting, having started her career in 1982.
+Some of her books have been used as textbooks for behaviour courses and she has influenced many practicing in the field today.
 Her book, Think Like a Cat, has been referred to as the cat bible.

-Pam owns Cat Behavior Associates, located in Tennessee.
+Pam owns Cat Behaviour Associates, located in Tennessee.
 She lives with her husband, two children, a rescued cat, and a rescued dog.

 Join the newsletter and never miss out on cat content again!